gatsbyjs/gatsby/docs/contributing/how-to-write-a-stub.md

 title: How to Write a Stub
 ---

-Sometimes you might have an idea for a Gatsby.js documentation page or agree upon a suggestion in a GitHub issue, but don't have the time or resources to write that page yourself.
+Sometimes you might have an idea for a Gatsby documentation page or agree upon a suggestion in a GitHub issue, but don't have the time or resources to write that page yourself.
 Rather than let the idea drift off into space, consider **creating a documentation stub** to act as a content placeholder.
 That way, other members of the community (and/or you, in the future) can come back and fill in the details.

-A **stub** is a temporary placeholder for a piece of Gatsby.js documentation tied to a GitHub issue, using this format (feel free to copy and paste, changing the title and issue number):
+A **stub** is a temporary placeholder for a piece of Gatsby documentation tied to a GitHub issue, using this format (feel free to copy and paste, changing the title and issue number):

 ```markdown:title=how-to-tame-dragons.md
 ---